CameronSquires/circlearea/README.md

-# circleradius
+# circlearea
- calculates radius of a circle
+ calculates area of a circle